lxaw/ComprehensiveFoodDatabase/README.md

 # Comprehensive Food Database
 This repository includes all of the necessary files for a comprehensive database of foods in the United States.

 Included are both grocery store foods and restaurant foods.
 MySQL files, images for foods, and scripts are also included.
+The scripts are mainly for scraping the web for images of the foods.
+The web-scraping involves threaded processing to make it faster.

 ## Database information: